Last updated 21 November 2022

 3.4.
 If Parties have agreed on an Agreement term of one (1) month, Parties can terminate the Agreement with immediate effect.

-3.5. eHour may suspend or give notice to terminate the Agreement in Writing with immediate effect, without notice of default being required, in the event the Customer is declared bankrupt, the Customer applies for or is granted suspension of payments, the Customer’s activities are ceased or its business is wound up.
+3.5. eHour may suspend or give the notice to terminate the Agreement in Writing with immediate effect, without notice of default being required, in the event the Customer is declared bankrupt, the Customer applies for or is granted suspension of payments, the Customer’s activities are ceased or its business is wound up.

 3.7.
 In case of termination, no payments made in advance will be refunded by eHour.